oduameh/node-course/docs/Instructions/in-sync-quickly.md

 :::

-In another session with your server, check on the syncing status
+In another session with your server, check on the syncing status:

 ```
 watch -n 1 cardano-cli query tip --testnet-magic 2